Please Note: Curb Cut Applications are closed for the 2023 season. Applications for 2024 will be accepted beginning in March.

 - Prepare a drawing using a copy of your property survey.
-The property survey or drawing must show the existing driveway width in metres as well as the proposed width you wish to widen to as well as location of trees, utility boxes, street signs, light posts, sidewalk and dimension of curb to property line (must greater than 0.6 metres).
+The property survey or drawing must show the existing driveway width in metres as well as the proposed width you wish to widen to as well as location of trees, utility boxes, street signs, light posts, sidewalk and dimension of curb to property line.

-- Fill out an application form in person at the Customer Service department at Municipal Offices or send your application to firstname.lastname@example.org.
-Application forms will then be sent to the Planning department to determine if the proposed curb cut length adheres to the Zoning By-law.
+- Fill out an application form in person at the Customer Service department at Municipal Offices or send your application to [email protected].

-- Once the application has been deemed complete, and the proposed curb cuts comply with the Zoning By-law, the municipality will investigate the site to determine wehether adjustments to the existing sidewalk are required.
-The Town's inspector will also review other potential conflicts including, but not limited to utility infrastructure (e.g. telecommunications pedestals, hydro poles, etc) and street trees that could potentially compromise driveway widening.
+- Once the application has been approved, the Town will investigate the site to determine wehether adjustments to the existing sidewalk are required.
+The Town's inspector will also review other potential conflicts including utility infrastructure (e.g. telecommunications pedestals, hydro poles, etc) and street trees that could potentially compromise driveway widening.
 If no conflicts exist, the Town's inspector will mark the limits of the proposed widening with paint in preparation of the contractor's visit.
 This process usually takes two to three weeks.

-- The fee paid in consideration of the curb cut application is strictly to cover the curb cut only.
+- The fee paid for a curb cut application is strictly to cover the curb cut only.
 Any additional fees required to move/adjust infrastructure (e.g. move pedestals, move hydro poles, complete sidewalk reconstrution, etc) is not included with the curb cut fee and will be the sole responsibility of the applicant.

 - The Town will contact you to advise you of the outcome of your application.